STUDIO 12: CHRISTOPHER L.G.HILL

 FREE FEUDAL BARTER

-Free feudal barter store is an exploration of the processes and implications of redistribution, exchange, swapping, bartering and donation.
-Through the exchange and gifting of ideas, objects and commodities, this project realises the inherent freedom within arts relation to Capital, with a relation to anarchist ideas and feudal sensibilities.
-While engaging with modes of display common among second hand and opportunity shops, Hill’s store in Studio12 operates as both a gallery/studio and as a striation of fiscal and gift economies.
+Free feudal barter store was an exploration of the processes and implications of redistribution, exchange, swapping, bartering and donation.
+Through the exchange and gifting of ideas, objects and commodities, this project realised the inherent freedom within arts relation to Capital, with a relation to anarchist ideas and feudal sensibilities.
+While engaging with modes of display common among second hand and opportunity shops, Hill’s store in Studio12 operated as both a gallery/studio and as a striation of fiscal and gift economies.